-Actuate Foundation Class (AFC), ancestor class, base class, subclass, superclass data, layout, report

-A report specification or the act of creating a report specification.
+Contrast with Actuate Foundation Class (AFC), ancestor class, base class, subclass, superclass design A report specification or the act of creating a report specification.
 Designing a report includes selecting data, laying out the report visually, and saving the layout in a report design file.